tmcw-up-for-adoption/numberlang/README.md

 A small language for representing calculations.
 Targeted at implementing map projections via code injection.

+It's made to look like Javascript, and actually run as Javascript, though the implementation has no official relation.
+It's a compact language that should be easy to implement in C++ as well.

 Goals

 * Non-crazy syntax, somewhat familiar to Javascript programmers